Bruno-Candeu/Bruno-Candeu/README.md

 # 👋 Hi there

-My name is Bruno Candeu!
-I'm a software developer and technology enthusiast.
-I currently work as a Delphi Software Developer. <br>
+Greetings!
+I'm Bruno Candeu, a passionate software developer and technology enthusiast with a current role as a Delphi Software Developer.
+Over the past three years, I've actively contributed to diverse and intriguing projects, allowing me to delve into a variety of cutting-edge technologies.
-With more than 3 years of experience in the area, I had the opportunity to work on several interesting projects and explore different technologies.

 ##